cgs-earth/pygeoapi-plugins/README.md

     name: pygeoapi_plugins.provider.mvt_postgresql.MVTPostgreSQLProvider_
     ...
     disable_at_a: 10
-    mix_pixel: 512 # half of a full pixel in the tile
+    mix_pixel: 256 # a full pixel in the tile
 ```

 The second way to filter the features that are rendered in a tile is using a modified CQL expression.
 The